MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/adopt-paas.md

 ---
-title: Adopt AI platforms (PaaS) - Recommendations to build AI apps with Azure platforms
+title: Adopt AI platforms (PaaS) - Recommendations for building AI apps with Azure platforms
 description: Learn how to build AI applications using Azure PaaS services, including generative and nongenerative AI, with detailed recommendations and architecture guides.
 author: stephen-sumner
 ms.author: ssumner